-We are excited to announce our free career quiz to help you find the tech careers you will thrive in.
-This tech career quiz will use your answers to identify your primary personality traits and work personas in order to help you answer the question, which tech career is right for me?
+We are excited to share our free career quiz to help you find the best tech careers for your personality type.
+This tech career quiz will use your answers to identify your primary personality traits and work persona in order to help you answer the question, which tech career is right for me?

 Our free career quiz will help users identify key traits, strengths, and weaknesses and will explain what tech roles will be a good fit.
 This isn’t just an IT career path quiz.
 You’ll also learn how your personality prepares you for a wide range of responsibilities.
 If you’ve been wondering how to find the right career, this tech career quiz is certainly a good place to start.

 How Does Our Free Career Quiz Work?

 The Free Career Quiz from Career Karma is short, with just a handful of questions.
-You can take this free career test online, and it only takes about three minutes, and after you finish, we’ll give you your persona.
-This is a personality type that shows you what kind of career transitioner you are most like.
+You can take this free career test online, and it only takes about three minutes to complete.
+After you finish it, the career quiz will tell you your persona.
+Your persona is a personality type that shows you what kind of career transitioner you are most like.

 Tech Career Quiz Personas for Tech Professions

-The Pioneer type is independent and thrives as a risk-taker.
+The Pioneer is independent and thrives when she can take risks.
 She doesn’t fear change.
-Instead, it provides one of her primary professional motivations.
+Instead, change is one of her primary professional motivations.

 The Groundbreaker has many strong personality traits that make her an outstanding leader.
 She loves to collaborate and is skilled at motivating teams.

-Like the Pioneer type, the Guardian is a risk-taker, but perhaps more calculating.
-Guardians really thrive in more collaborative work environments, so finding a team-oriented profession is key.
+The Guardian is a risk-taker like the Pioneer, but they are more calculating.
+Guardians really thrive in more collaborative work environments, so finding a team-based role is key.

-As the name of this type suggests, Captains are natural leaders.
-They will find just as much success leading an engineering team as they would as the CEO of a startup.
+As the name of this persona suggests, Captains are natural leaders.
+They will succeed in leading an engineering team or being the CEO of a startup.

-Unlike many of the previous personality types, Luminaries do their best work alone.
-That said, they are still able to work in team-focused professions.
-It just has to be a team that supports their vision.
+Luminaries do their best work alone.
+They are still able to work in team-focused professions, but it has to be a team that supports their vision.
 Luminaries generate their best ideas in silence, rather than in group brainstorming sessions.

 Like Sustainers, Enthusiasts are great planners.
-They tend to thrive when working alone and find satisfaction in studying new things deeply.
-This love of learning makes them great software engineers, as they’re always ready to learn the latest tech for their profession.
+They prefer to work alone, and they find satisfaction in studying new things deeply.
+This love of learning makes Enthusiasts great software engineers because they’re always ready to learn the newest and best coding practices.

-Technicians are your typical “loners,” but they make up for it with their technical skills and ability to execute.
-For that reason, Technicians are perfect for software engineering professions, where workers often complete their complex tasks alone.
+Technicians are your typical loners, but they make up for it with their technical skills and ability to execute.
+Technicians are perfect for software engineering professions, where workers often complete their complex tasks alone.

 Visionaries are skilled independent workers who thrive in flexible environments.
 They are known for their ability to focus and take smart risks.

 Builders make great managers and often feel the need to take on lots of projects simultaneously.
-Their temperament is one of endless infectious positivity, making them excellent employers to work for.
+This ability to multitask combined with an infectiously positive attitude makes them well-suited for a project management career.

-Explorers have exceptional communication skills and make for outstanding brand ambassadors for any company.
-They are skilled in roles that help them turn mere groups into communities, and have a keen sense for building strong relationships.
+Explorers have exceptional communication skills and make outstanding brand ambassadors for any company.
+They are skilled in roles that allow them to transform groups into cohesive communities due to their keen ability to build strong relationships.

 Mavens are also excellent group members in any office or workplace.
 They collaborate effectively and have a wide variety of talents.
-They thrive the most when teachers provide interactive learning options, which better suits their learning style.
+They thrive the most when teachers provide interactive learning options that better suit their learning style.

 If you get the result of a Savant on your report, you’re a skilled planner and researcher.
 This makes you a perfect match for occupations involving data, information, and predictive analysis.

 A Sage is a person who often feels the need to be busy at all times.
-So, their resume should certainly list their multitasking talents.
-Employers often sense that Sages have the right temperament for problem-solving because they don’t get discouraged easily.
+Their resume should list multitasking as a talent.
+Sages have the right temperament for problem-solving because they don’t get discouraged easily.

-Polymaths are the people you remember from college with high grade point averages and all the scholarly awards.
-Due to their endless talents, they can bring value to any role or occupation and make excellent teachers.
+Polymaths are the people you remember from college with the highest GPA and all the scholarly awards.
+Due to their endless talents, they can bring value to any role or occupation, and they usually make excellent teachers.